No Products in the Cart

 We’ve talked about the existence of smell in latex mattresses but are yet to engage in the methods of tackling it.
 Let us break it down into two parts for a better understanding – Pre-Purchase Tactics and Post-Purchase Tactics.

 Once these nuances are secured, request with the manufacturer that they air out the layers before manufacturing.
-This will be done for a short period (Around 3 weeks) and will save you the time and effort of having to do it yourself.
+This will be done for a short period of time (Around 3 weeks) and will save you the time and effort of having to do it yourself.

 Alternatively, just as a temporary measure, covering the mattress with a waterproof cover or an extra sheet will contain the smell.
 But it will come at the cost of altering the feel of the mattress.